If you’re anything like me, when you finish the Whole30 Challenge, you immediately say to yourself, “I could totally do better next time!”

 Speaking of which, iceberg isn’t the only lettuce out there.
 Switch it up!
 Make it crave-worthy!

 Those Salads Will Need This Yummy Miracle:

-Crack a whole egg into a pint-size mason jar.
+- Crack a whole egg into a quart-size mason jar.

 NOTE: Do NOT use a “Turbo” setting.
 A high “regular” setting is best.
 Your stick blender is too valuable of a power tool now to go burning it out on “turbo.”